StefanoZiinoC/StefanoZiinoC/README.md

 - 🔭 Look at my repositories, the most interesting things are not public.👀
 - 🔄 Studying to become a DevOps engineer
-- 🥅 2023 Goals: pass the Solutions Architect certification exam.
+- 🥅 2023 Goals: Become AWS solution architect certified
 - ⚡ Fun fact: I love cats and trekking

 ### Connect with me: